Mathiyoogi/Mathiyoogi/README.md

 - 👋 Hi, I’m @Mathiyoogi
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning MVC
-- 📫 Reach me @mathmath486@gmail.com
+- 📫 Reach me @mathiyoogi.chandran@gmail.com

 <!---
 Mathiyoogi/Mathiyoogi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.